atticus-carter/cv/book/OceanImageTypes.md

 ROVs are uncrewed submersibles controlled from the surface.
 They are connected to a surface vessel via an umbilical or tether.
 The tether provides control signals, power, and live feedback from video and other sensors.
 Due to their connection to the ship, there are no limitations on the length of time an ROV can stay in the water.
 They provide real-time video and still imagery, often equipped with sampling tools.
 ROVs can range in size from small to very large and are used at depths between 30 and 6500 m.
 Notable examples are:

 - **Jason**: Capable of deep-sea exploration, reaching depths of up to 6,500 meters.
-Operated by WHOI, it includes high-definition video and robotic arms for sample collection.
+Operated by the National Deep Submergence Facility (NDSF) at WHOI, it includes high-definition video and robotic arms for sample collection.
 - **ROPOS**: A Canadian ROV with similar capabilities as Jason, rated to depths of 5,000 meters.
-Operated by CSSF, it includes high-definition video and robotic arms for sample collection.
+Operated by the Canadian Scientific Submersible Facility (CSSF), it includes high-definition video and robotic arms for sample collection.

 :::{figure} images/image-1.png
 :name: rov-jason